-EE\5.01 Remediation and Redevelopment
+EE_5.01 Remediation and Redevelopment

-Code Workload Credits Level of module Frequency of Duration EE_5.01 150 h 5 CP 5 th semester offer 1 semester Winter semester Courses Teaching time Self- study Planned group Lecture "Remedia Lecture "Remediation Procedures 75 h / 5 SWS size and Techniques": 30 h / 2 Lecture: open semester hours p semester hours per week (SWS) Exercises: Exercises "Remed Exercises "Remediation 2 x 25 students Procedures and T echniques": 15 h /1SWS Lecture "Sustaina and Redevelopme ble Architecture ent": 30 h / 2 SWS
+Code Workload Credits Level of module Frequency of Duration EE_5.01 150 h 5 CP 5 th semester offer 1 semester Winter semester Courses Teaching time Self-study Self-study Planned group Lecture "Remedia Lecture "Remediation Procedures 75 h / 5 SWS size and Techniques": and Techniques": 30 h / 2 Lecture: open semester hours per week (SWS) Exercises: Exercises "Remediation 2 x 25 students Procedures and T Procedures and Techniques": 15 h / 1 SWS Lecture "Sustaina and Redevelopme ble Architecture ent": 30 h / 2 SWS

-Upon completion of the course the students will be able to:
+Upon completion of the course students will be able to:

-- explain typical combinations of anthropogenic activities and soil and groundwater contaminations; - apply fundamental equations concerning contaminant transport in soil and groundwater to typical groundwater contamination situations; - conceptualize and calculate the basic elements of simple groundwater remediation systems; - describe and categorize the basic approaches of groundwater remediation and know basic advantages and disadvantages with regard to cost, risk-reduction and environmental footprint of these basic approaches; - know and understand the role of remediation in redevelopment processes of contaminated land management; - know and understand current global and European developments with regard to urbanization and sustainable cities; - know and understand current municipal climate adaptation processes (urban form, community design, economic viability, energy, mobility); - know and understand concepts of smart cities and built environments of the future.
+- explain typical combinations of anthropogenic activities and soil and groundwater contaminations. - apply fundamental equations concerning contaminant transport in soil and groundwater to typical groundwater contamination situations. - conceptualize and calculate the basic elements of simple groundwater remediation systems. - describe and categorize the basic approaches of groundwater remediation and name basic advantages and disadvantages with regard to cost, risk-reduction and environmental footprint of these basic approaches. - understand the role of remediation in redevelopment processes of contaminated land management. - understand current global and European developments with regard to urbanization and sustainable cities. - understand current municipal climate adaptation processes (urban form, community design, economic viability, energy, mobility). - understand concepts of smart cities and built environments of the future.

-This module provides relevant background information for a basic understanding of remediation and mitigation of human impact on the environment, a special focus will be given to soil and groundwater remediation and the design of sustainable solutions for redevelopment of contaminated sites.
-Based on knowledge about the fundamental processes of contaminant behavior and transport in soil and groundwater, the lecture provides insight in basic remediation concepts.
-The lecture introduces key technologies for containment or in-situ or ex-situ treatment.
-The lecture will provide insight into advantages and disadvantages of the technical approaches.
-Methods for the valuation of different approaches will be introduced.
+This module provides relevant background information for a basic understanding of remediation and mitigation of the human impact on the environment with a special focus on soil and groundwater remediation and the design of sustainable solutions for redevelopment of contaminated sites.
+Based on the knowledge about the fundamental processes of contaminant behavior and transport in soil and groundwater, the lecture provides an insight into basic remediation concepts.
+The lecture introduces key technologies for containment or in-situ or ex-situ treatment and provides an insight into the advantages and disadvantages of the technical approaches.
+Methods for the valuation of different approaches are introduced.
 The lecture on sustainable architecture and redevelopment provides relevant background information on sustainable built environments (design of healthy and sustainable communities, urban concepts for energy, viability and mobility, municipal climate change adaptation).